 - (1) Remove carriage as outlined in the carriage assembly removal paragraph. - (2) Loosen and remove flat head bolts and plain washers from top load roller bracket. - (3) Using a pryer, remove load rollers from load roller bracket. - (4) Reverse the above procedure to assemble.
-Refer to MAST ROLLER ADJUSTMENT paragraph.
+Refer to MAST ROLLER ADJUSTME-NT paragraph.

-4) MAST LOAD ROLLER AND BACK UP LINER
+4.MAST LOAD ROLLER AND BACK UP LINER

-(1) 2 stage mast (V mast)
+1) 2 STAGE MAST (V MAST)

-- 1 Remove the carriage assembly and move them to one side. - 2 Loosen and remove hexagon bolts and washers securing lift cylinders to inner mast. - 3 Loosen and remove hexagon bolts and nuts securing lift cylinders to inner mast. - 4 Attach chains or sling to the inner mast section at top crossmember.
-Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - S After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and them with ropes to the outer mast. - 5 Using the overhead hoist, lower inner mast until top and bottom rollers and back up liners are exposed. - 2 Using a pryer, remove load rollers from load roller bracket.
-Remove back up liners and shims. - Thoroughly clean, inspect and replace all worn or damaged parts.
+- (1) Remove the carriage assembly and move them to one side. - (2) Loosen and remove hexagon bolts and washers securing lift cylinders to inner mast. - (3) Loosen and remove hexagon bolts and nuts securing lift cylinders to inner mast. - (4) Attach chains or sling to the inner mast section at top crossmember.
+Using an overhead hoist, slowly raise the inner mast high enough to clear lift cylinder. - (5) After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and them with ropes to the outer mast. - (6) Using the overhead hoist, lower inner mast until top and bottom rollers and back up liners are exposed. - (7) Using a pryer, remove load rollers from load roller bracket.
+Remove back up liners and shims. - (8) Thoroughly clean, inspect and replace all worn or damaged parts. - (9) Reverse the above procedure to assemble.
+Refer to MAST LOAD ROLLER ADJUSTMENT paragraph.

-(2) 3 stage mast (TF mast)
+2) 3 STAGE MAST (TF MAST)

-- 1 Remove the carriage assembly and move it to one side. - 2 Loosen and remove hexagon bolt securing bottom cylinder from outer mast. - 3 Loosen and remove band and special washers securing lift cylinders to middle mast.
-Remove the spring pin. - 4 Attach chains or sling to the inner and middle mast section at top crossmember.
-Using an overhead hoist, slowly raise the uprights high enough to clear lift cylinder. - S After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and tie them with ropes to the outer mast. - 6 Using the overhead hoist raise inner and middle masts.
-Place 4 inch block of wood under the free lift cylinder bracket of the inner mast then lower mast sections (this will create slack in the chains). - Remove retaining rings securing chain sheaves to sheave support brackets.
+- (1) Remove the carriage assembly and move it to one side. - (2) Loosen and remove hexagon bolt securing bottom cylinder from outer mast. - (3) Loosen and remove band and special washers securing lift cylinders to middle mast.
+Remove the spring pin. - (4) Attach chains or sling to the inner and middle mast section at top crossmember.
+Using an overhead hoist, slowly raise the uprights high enough to clear lift cylinder. - (5) After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and tie them with ropes to the outer mast. - (6) Using the overhead hoist raise inner and middle masts.
+Place 4 inch block of wood under the free lift cylinder bracket of the inner mast then lower mast sections (this will create slack in the chains). - (7) Remove retaining rings securing chain sheaves to sheave support brackets.
 While support chains, remove chain sheaves and let chains hang free.
-The upper outer and lower middle mast rollers and back up liners are now exposed. - Susing a player, remove load rollers from load bracket.
-Remove back up liners and shims. - Attach chains or sling to the middle mast section at top crossmember.
-Using an overhead hoist, slowly raise the middle mast until top and bottom rollers are exposed. - Using a pryer, remove load rollers from load roller bracket. - 1 Thoroughly clean, inspect and replace all worn or damaged parts. - 2 Reverse the above procedure to assemble.
-Refer to MAST LOAD ROLLER ADJUSTMENT paragraph.
+The upper outer and lower middle mast rollers and back up liners are now exposed. - (8) Using a player, remove load rollers from load bracket.
+Remove back up liners and shims. - (9) Attach chains or sling to the middle mast section at top crossmember.
+Using an overhead hoist, slowly raise the middle mast until top and bottom rollers are exposed. - (10) Using a pryer, remove load rollers from load roller bracket. - (11) Thoroughly clean, inspect and replace all worn or damaged parts. - (12) Reverse the above procedure to assemble.
+Refer to MAST_LOAD ROLLER ADJ-USTMENT paragraph.

-5) ELEVATING MAST
+5. ELEVATING MAST

-(1) Inner mast (V mast)
+1) INNER MAST (V MAST)

-- 1 After completing all necessary steps for load rollers and back up liner removal use an overhead hoist and sling or chain around upper crossmember of the inner mast section. - 2 Lift inner mast upright straight up and out of outer mast section. - 3 Replace and reverse above procedure to install.
+- (1) After completing all necessary steps for load rollers and back up liner removal use an overhead hoist and sling or chain around upper crossmember of the inner mast section. - (2) Lift inner mast upright straight up and out of outer mast section. - (3) Replace and reverse above procedure to install.
 Make all necessary measurements and adjustments.